EddyVerbruggen/nativescript-plugin-firebase/README.md

 then check [issue 98](#98) which perfectly explains how to update your local Pod spec repo, or first try to `tns platform remove ios && tns platform add ios`.

+Running `pod repo update` on the command line will make sure you have the latest Podspec, so when the plugin updates and a newer Firebase version can't be found, try that first.

 ## Known issues on Android

 #### Genymotion